- Those considering cancer treatment

 - To oncogene diagnosis/medical research facilities personnel

-Our gene-level diagnostic techniques allow us to catch cancer in the earliest stages, faster than is possible with cytoscopy.
+Our gene-level diagnostic techniques allow us to find cancer in the earliest stages,earlier than it is possible with cytoscopy.

 Cancer cells develop due to genetic mutations.